Posted by: Donna Cunningham | January 14, 2009

 Relationships will never be the same, and that’s a good thing!
 Until now, that same romantic haze has kept you from recognizing the occasional true prince who does come your way (perhaps because you can’t get past his frog-like spots and raspy voice).
 Now you may recognize him – and learn how to relate to him in a healthy way.

 Note: If you liked this sample from Astrological Analysis and would like to order a copy, go to Moon Maven Publications.
-It’s the text for her correspondence course for intermediate astrology students.
-You can read about it at Email Course–Astrology at the top of this blog.

 If this post was helpful, sign up for a subscription, and get a FREE EBOOKLET for Skywriter Subscribers Only: Mothers, Daughters, and the Moon, a 50-page excerpt from The Moon in your Life.
 Read more about it here: New: Free Booklet For Skywriter Subscribers!